Billings Ovulation Method

 Learn the Billings Ovulation Method with Becky

-I am not currently accepting 1:1 clients for the 6 month Billings Ovulation Method program as there is currently a waitlist.
+I am not currently accepting 1:1 clients for the Billings Ovulation Method program as there is currently a waitlist.

 If you want to learn Billings with me you can schedule a one-time private introduction session.
 This presentation teaches you everything you need to get started and I can refer you to another teacher should you need follow up support.
 Group sessions are also offered on a limited basis for $12 per person, please contact me for more info.

 The Billings Ovulation Method was created by Drs.
 John and Evelyn Billings in the 1950s in response to the Catholic Church’s need for an acceptable form of pregnancy prevention that was more effective than the Rhythm Method.
 At the time, they were seeing just how ineffective the Rhythm Method really is since it does not take into consideration real-time biological signs of fertility.